 The Grand Ronde Tribe is a confederacy of tribes.
 The history of research on how many tribes came to Grand Ronde has greatly progressed in recent years.
-For a time in the 1990s Grand Ronde noted five tribes (the primary tribal groups- which encouraged some people to believe that there was only five tribes).
-In the 2000’s historians and researchers at the Grand Ronde Tribe had enumerated 29 to 35 tribes.
+For a time in the 1990s, Grand Ronde noted five tribes (the primary tribal groups- which encouraged some people to believe that there were only five tribes).
+In the 2000s historians and researchers at the Grand Ronde Tribe had enumerated 29 to 35 tribes.
 Counting them again, we are finding many more bands than previously mentioned, perhaps as many as 48 tribes and bands.

 In 1855, Chief John, finally could take no more of this and formed a confederation of like-minded tribes and left Table Rock.
 They attacked white settlements and killed many people and were finally cornered at Big Bend and had to surrender.

 Palmer’s initial plan when writing the first five treaties was to move all of the tribes to the Coast reservation.
 A 100 mile stretch of the coast and Coast range, where there were few or no settlements of whites.
 The thought was to create one large reservation for all western tribes, in the west, as they refused to move east.
 In all seven treaties were written with the tribes, which were eventually ratified.

 In early 1855 once fighting broke out in the south, Palmer set about reformulating his plan.
 He needed another temporary reservation away from the major areas of conflict.
 This year, he had noticed that the western edge of the Willamette valley was very quiet.
 In fact the 1851 proposed reservation for the Yamhill Kalapuya tribe was to be Gopher Valley, and it may be the relative peace of that area that caused him to look for another temporary reservation spot near there.